bjucps/cps110-thinkcspy/_sources/01-GeneralIntro/MoreAboutPrograms.rst

 breaking a large, complex task into smaller and smaller subtasks until the subtasks are simple enough to be performed with sequences of these basic instructions.

-..
-That may be a little vague, but we will come back to this topic later when we
-.. talk about **algorithms**.

 **Check your understanding**